12 Creative Pop-Up Shop Ideas

-If you have products like makeup or clothing that customers will need to carry, consider including branded baskets or tote bags in your pop-up shop.
+If you have products like makeup or clothing that customers need to carry, consider including branded baskets or tote bags in your pop-up shop.
 Include your pop-up shop address and other information on the tote bags so that customers can become walking advertisements for your shop once they leave.

 6. Invite special guests

-If artists or designers are involved in the creation of your product, invite them to the pop-up shop and have them there to meet customers.
+If artists or designers are involved in creating your product, invite them to the pop-up shop and have them there to meet customers.
 This will add to the immersive shopping experience.
-Live-sketching demonstrations, which are common in art galleries, could be an entertaining way to keep customers engaged and make the shopping experience memorable.
+Live-sketching demonstrations, common in art galleries, could be an entertaining way to keep customers engaged and make the shopping experience memorable.

 7. Choose an outside-the-box venue

 When coming up with pop-up shop ideas, don’t overlook the importance of having the perfect on-brand venue.
 Make your venue complement the retail experience you are creating — the shop is more than simply a backdrop for your products.

-A pop-up shop doesn’t even need to necessarily be in a storefront.
+A pop-up shop doesn’t even need to be in a storefront necessarily.
 On Peerspace, you can easily book lofts, galleries, restaurants, and even speakeasies in which to host your shop.
 You have more options than a typical retail setting, and Peerspace makes it easy to find unique hidden gem venues in your city.

 8. Say it with a neon sign

 Neon signs aren’t just for declaring that you’re open.
-Cute quotes, brand slogans, and brand names can all be displayed boldly and brightly with trendy neon signs in every color imaginable.
+Cute quotes, brand slogans, and brand names can be displayed boldly and brightly with trendy neon signs in every color imaginable.
 Plus, neon signs are very Insta-worthy, which can generate buzz on social media channels about your brand.
-Sketch and Etch offers stunning custom signs for all of your business needs.
+Sketch and Etch offer stunning custom signs for all of your business needs.

 9. Set up flower walls and photo booths